philrz/super/docs/language/pipeline-model.md

 title: Pipeline Model
 ---

-In SuperPipe, each operator takes its input from the output of its upstream operator beginning either with a data source or with an implied source.
+When using pipes in SuperSQL, each operator takes its input from the output of its upstream operator beginning either with a data source or with an implied source.

 All available operators are listed on the [reference page](operators/_index.md).

 ## Pipeline Sources

-In addition to the data sources specified as files on the `zq` command line, a source may also be specified with the [`from` operator](operators/from.md).
+In addition to the data sources specified as files on the [`super`](../commands/super.md) command line, a source may also be specified with the [`from` operator](operators/from.md).

 When running on the command-line, `from` may refer to a file, an HTTP